-Members were reminded that there are currently 17 sites across the Borough which have been recognised for high standards of maintenance, management and community engagement through the Green Flag Award Scheme.
+Members are reminded that there are currently 17 sites across the Borough which have been recognised for high standards of maintenance, management and community engagement through the Green Flag Award Scheme.

 Green Flag Sites (2018) Award

 1. Six Mile Water Park Green Flag Award - cost

 2. Ballynure Cemetery £550 each

 3. Kilbride Cemetery

 4. Lilian Bland Community Park

 5. Mallusk Cemetery

 6. Rashee Cemetery

 7. Newtownabbey Way (inc. Global Point,

 Mossley Park, Mossley Mill, Threemile

 Water, Monkstown Wood and Glen Park).

 8. Jordanstown LSP and Hazelbank Park (inc.

 Gideons Green and Whitehouse Lagoon).

 9. V36 and Glas-na-braden Glen

 10. Mill Race Trail

 11. Wallace Park

 12. Belmont Cemetery

 13. Ballyeaston Church Ruin Community Green Flag

 14. Toome Linear Walk Award (no charge)

 15. Rathfern Social Activity Centre

 16. Sentry Hill Heritage Green Flag Award

 17. Antrim Castle Gardens (Arts and Culture) - cost £670

 each.

-It was proposed that the above sites are re-submitted in 2019 and in addition, Randalstown Viaduct and River Walk to be submitted for a Community Green Flag Award.
+It is proposed that the above sites are re-submitted in 2019 and in addition, Randalstown Viaduct and River Walk to be submitted for a Community Green Flag Award.
 The total cost to submit applications is estimated at £8,490.
 (2019 prices have not been released yet.)

-Proposed by Alderman Smyth Seconded by Councillor Logue and agreed that the 18 sites as set out above are submitted in 2019 at an estimated cost of £8.490.
+RECOMMENDATION: that 18 sites as set out above are submitted in 2019 at an estimated cost of £8,490.